Thihathu: Secession of Sagaing

 The appointments did not go down well with Saw Yun, his eldest biological son by a commoner queen (Yadanabon).
 Saw Yun felt the throne was his.
 He agitated his father for a viceroyship in the north.
 While Thihathu wavered, on 16 May 1315, Saw Yun took matters in his own hand, and left for Sagaing with a group of followers, a few miles west of Pinya, across the Irrawaddy.
 Saw Yun found support in a sect of forest dwelling monks and their followers.

 At first, Thihathu dismissed the 16-year-old's thinly veiled insurrection, and did not take any action.
 But Saw Yun continued to consolidate his support in the north, and fortified Sagaing with a brick wall, completed on 26 March 1316.
 Even then, Thihathu's response was halfhearted.
 He sent two small expeditions, each led by Uzana and Kyawswa respectively, to retake the city.
 Both attempts failed.
-Thihathu, who never liked rivals even with his own brothers, now decided to leave his eldest biological son alone.
+Thihathu, who never liked rivalry even among his own brothers, now decided to leave his eldest biological son alone.
 Saw Yun's position may also have been helped by an open rebellion in Toungoo (Taungoo) in 1317–18, and subsequent instabilities in Taungdwin.
 Thihathu got both Toungoo and Taungdwin under control but essentially ceded control of northern Upper Burma to Saw Yun.
 For his part, Saw Yun never formally renounced his allegiance to his father.
 Thihathu had to be satisfied with the arrangement although he must have known that Pinya and Sagaing would become bitter rivals after his death.